ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

     ampc-hybrid-rda-64cfdb558b-7kz2s   1/1     Running   0          17s
     ```

-2. The `ampc-hybrid` helm installation creates a namespace named `apic-demo` and deploys a service called `ampc-hybrid-list`.
+2. If you opted to install the optional demo service, the `ampc-hybrid` helm installation creates a namespace named `ampc-demo` and deploys a service called `ampc-hybrid-list`.
 Run the following command to verify this demo service is running.

     ```bash
-    kgp -n apic-demo
+    kgp -n ampc-demo
     NAME                                READY   STATUS    RESTARTS   AGE
     ampc-hybrid-list-598f8f9b4b-9wsc6   2/2     Running   0          90s
     ```